ketanvelip/raise2025-prosus-track-backend/API_DOCUMENTATION.md

 #### Create User

-Creates a new user in the system.
+Creates a new user or returns an existing user if the email already exists.

 - **URL**: `/users`
 - **Method**: `POST`